 6. Length of the test: Several hours in one sitting or over several days versus 60-90 minutes

 7. How soon are the testing results made available: Months or weeks afterward versus within a couple of days.

 I have a list of some of the test options/providers under Resources.
-I’m happy to answer questions about your decision on what test to use and any questions about the WJ-III or Peabody, untimed, non-bracketed, individually administered tests that I offer.
+I’m happy to answer questions about your decision and any questions about the WJ-IV, untimed, non-bracketed, individually administered test that I offer.